-Asking them to answer the Scrutiny Panel's core questions at scheduled meetings.
+So that the Scrutiny Panel obtains a variety of views, the Chair of Scrutiny Panel H has contacted the key witnesses: Northampton Town Football Club; Rugby and Northampton Athletics Club, Portfolio Holder (Finance) and Portfolio Holder (Community Engagement) asking them to answer the Panel's core questions at a meeting scheduled for February 2011.
 The comments of the key witnesses will be minuted and published publicly within the Council's meeting management system.